What is Balancing/Pacing?

 It can be hard to let of things that might be preventing you from pacing effectively.
 There are likely to be demands and pressures from other people and you may also be battling with your own expectations.
 If you have standards that are getting in the way of pacing you will need to adapt and change them.
 It’s all too easy to push yourself to finish a task you have started, or to feel bad about ‘letting somebody down’.
 It’s important to learn to let go and to make fewer demands on yourself.
 It just isn’t possible to do all the things you did before you were ill.

 You may have people in your life who drain you emotionally, or you may be the sort of person who is always available in a crisis.
 Do you always put other people first, regardless of how you are feeling?
 Remember that emotions are far harder to account for when learning to pace.
-If you are struggling with delegating, saying ‘no’ or dealing with other people’s reactions and attitudes, counselling or cognitive behavioural therapy (CBT) can be useful.
+If you are struggling with delegating, saying ‘no’ or dealing with other people’s reactions and attitudes, counseling or cognitive behavioral therapy (CBT) can be useful.